DGKSK8LIFE/News-Article-Templating-System/README.md

 - Redis (will only be used if live template saving is going to be implemented)
 - Go HTML Templates
 - ReactJS (eventually)
-- Markdown Engine for article formatting (Eventually)
+- Markdown Engine for article formatting (eventually)

 ## Desired Features